 Telephones, voicemail and/or electronic mail (email) and internet access are to be used for business purposes only, unless otherwise specified below.
 Chatting online, instant messaging, surfing and other similar misuses of Organization time, property and internet services are strictly prohibited.
-Transmitting, retrieving, downloading or storing messages or images that are offensive, derogatory, defamatory, off-color, sexual in content (including all forms of pornography) are considered inappropriate in the business environment.
-Gambling, monitoring sports scores and playing electronic games are also restricted activities on Organization time.
-The Organization reserves the right to listen to, monitor and record phone and voicemail messages and to access and disclose computer files, email messages and internet records to ensure compliance with this policy, without notice to the employee and/or in the employee's absence.
-Violation of these guidelines may result in corrective action.
+Transmitting, retrieving, downloading, or storing messages or images that are offensive, derogatory, defamatory, off-color, sexual in content (including all forms of pornography) is considered inappropriate in the business environment and is strictly prohibited.
+Gambling, monitoring sports scores, and playing electronic games are also restricted activities on Organization time.

+The Organization reserves the right to listen to, monitor, and record phone and voicemail messages transmitted and/or received using the Organization's phone system, and to access and disclose computer files, email messages and internet records to ensure compliance with this policy, without notice to the employee and/or in the employee's absence.
+Monitoring may take place on a regular or random basis and will be used to monitor an employee's job performance, for training or quality control purposes, or in instances in which the Organization has a reasonable suspicion that an employee is using Organization property in an unauthorized manner.
+Violation of these guidelines may result in corrective action, including termination of employment.

 It may be necessary to assign and/or change passwords and personal codes for Organization voicemail, email, and computers.
 These items are to be used for the Organization's business and they remain the property of the Organization.
-The Organization may keep a record of all passwords/codes used and/or may be able to override any such password system.
+The Organization may keep a record of all usernames, passwords/codes used and/or may be able to override any such password system.

-4.3 Return of Organization Property
+4.4 Return of Organization Property

 Any Organization property issued to you, such as keys, tools, cell phones or any other items issued must be returned to the Organization at the time of your termination.
-You will be responsible for any lost or damaged items.

 Regardless of whether your employment ends on a voluntary or involuntary basis, it is your responsibility to return all equipment, computers, telephones, Organization passwords, tools, keys, clothing, or any other property issued to you by the Organization.
-Failure to return property in good working condition may result in your being invoiced for the fair market value of such property in accordance with applicable law.
+Employees may be financially responsible for the replacement cost of any item of Organization property that is lost or damaged as a result of the employee's gross negligence, willful misconduct, or dishonesty.

-4.4 Personal Property/Employee Property
+4.5 Personal Property/Employee Property